disaacs/jane_scheduler/README.md

 ### Appointment model

 #### Validations
 The Appointment model is where most of the application validation happens.
-Most of the validations are straightforward, though the validation to check the `starts_at` have some involved time-based arithmatic.
+Most of the validations are straightforward, though the validations to check the `starts_at` have some involved time-based arithmetic.

 Validating whether or not an appointment overlaps another appointment gets interesting.
 I decided to tackle this by introducing the concept of time-slots.
 A 9 AM - 5 PM day can be divided into 16 time slots, numbered 0 to 15.
 For any given appointment it is relatively easy to calculate which time slots it occupies and represent it as an array (see the `time_slots` method).
 Therefore to figure out whether or not a new appointment overlaps an existing appointment, all that is required is to build an array of occupied time slots from the existing appointments, and intersect that with the new appointment time slots.
-If there is any intersection, then there is a conflict.
+If there is any intersection, then there is an overlap.

-It occurs to me that the Appointments model may have been better designed by NOT using the `starts_at` datetime , and instead using a `starting_slot` column.
+It occurs to me that the Appointments model may have been better designed by NOT using the `starts_at` datetime column, and instead using a `starting_slot` column.
 This would neatly sidestep the classic issues introduced by timezones and DST.
 Anyway, I am commited now—I don't have time to refactor the Appointments class to use `starting_slot` instead of `starts_at` 😛

 I also just realized I did not include any validation preventing creating appointments in the past.
 Ooops!